Release rules

 For high-impact records, inactivity alone may be insufficient.

 Add trusted-contact confirmations so at least one other person validates the request path before release completes.
+That setup works best when trusted contact roles are already clear before a request ever starts.

 Separate assets by sensitivity